simplereach/sranalytics_wordpress/readme.txt

 == Changelog ==

 = 0.0.9 =

-* Refactoring code to match WordPress standards
+* Refactoring code to match WordPress VIP standards

 = 0.0.8 =
 * Better management of category, author, tag and home pages
 * Added ability for to track attachment pages